Bill Casey: Life and career

 Casey was born in Amherst, Nova Scotia.
 He was a car salesman and stockbroker before going into politics.
 He was first elected, as a member of the Progressive Conservative Party of Canada, to represent the riding of Cumberland—Colchester in the 1988 election.
 In common with almost every other PC Member of Parliament (MP) in the 1993 election he lost his seat, in his case being defeated by Liberal candidate Dianne Brushett.

 In the 1997 election, he retook the seat, defeating Brushett, and represented it until April 30, 2009.

 In 2003, the PCs merged into the new Conservative Party.
 He was the deputy whip of the Official Opposition from 2004 until the 2006 election, and had served as the Conservative critic of Transport, International Trade, National Revenue, and Foreign Affairs in the past.

-When the Conservatives' 2007 budget was released, Casey praised it, saying "I have never seen a budget that has had more in it for the people of my riding than this one does."
+When the Conservatives' 2007 budget was released, Casey praised it, saying: "I have never seen a budget that has had more in it for the people of my riding than this one does."
 However, on June 5, 2007, he voted against it, claiming that it broke the Atlantic Accord with his province and Newfoundland and Labrador.
 He was expelled from the Conservative caucus, and sat as an Independent MP.
-He styled himself as an Independent Progressive Conservative.
+During the rest of the 39th Parliament, he styled himself as an Independent Progressive Conservative.

 In October 2007, the Conservative Party riding association in Cumberland—Colchester—Musquodoboit Valley renominated Casey as its candidate for the 2008 election.
 The party's head office refused to accept Casey's nomination, and suspended the association's board.

 On January 31, 2008, Casey underwent surgery for prostate cancer.
 His surgery was a success and all the cancer was removed.
 Casey previously had to have a cancerous growth removed from his back.

-On September 4, the Green Party of Canada declared its support for his candidacy and announced that they would not run a candidate against him in the 2008 election.
+On September 4, the Green Party of Canada declared its support for his candidacy and announced that they would not field a candidate against him in the 2008 election.
 On October 14, 2008, Casey was re-elected as an independent by winning 69% of the popular vote.
 His nearest opponent was Karen Olsen of the New Democrats with just 12% of the vote.